steve1316/uma-android-automation/HOW_IT_WORKS.md

 > [!NOTE]
 > **Skill-plan auto-purchase.** The skill plans referenced above (the skill-point-threshold plan, the pre-Finals plan, and the career-complete plan) auto-buy skills filtered two ways.
 The **Style** preferences — Running Style, Track Distance, and Track Surface "for Skills" — now strictly restrict which skills the auto-strategy considers, applied consistently across every spending strategy.
 Separate category-exclusion toggles drop whole groups from the plan: negative, green, red, unique, and the new **Skip Double-O (Circle) Skills** (`excludeDoubleCircleSkills`, default off), which buys only the single-circle version of an upgrade and skips the double-circle one.
 Skills the user adds to the plan by hand are always bought regardless of these exclusions.

+#### Spending leftover points on the last purchase of a career

+The career-complete purchase is the **last** time skill points can ever be spent, so anything still on the balance when it ends is lost outright.
+When the **Enable Career Complete Plan (Beta)** toggle is on (default off), the bot follows its normal plan first and then makes a final pass that tries to drain whatever is left over.

+The drain treats the leftover balance as a **0/1 knapsack**: each candidate skill's price is used as both its weight and its value, so the subset it picks is the one that **spends the most points without going over**.
+Ties on amount spent are broken toward the higher-evaluation-point skills.
+Because buying a skill in an upgrade chain lowers the price of its upgrade (or reveals a new row), the pass re-runs up to **5 times** — but only when a pick actually had an upgrade, so it exits early in the common case.

+Two deliberate asymmetries with normal purchasing are worth knowing:

+- The per-skill **blacklist is honored** — a skill the user explicitly banned is never bought to burn points.
+- The **category exclusions are ignored** (green, red/debuff, unique, double-circle), as are the aptitude preferences and the spending strategy.
+Those filters exist to steer *normal* purchasing toward useful skills, and applying them here would strand the very points the drain exists to spend.

+> [!IMPORTANT]
+> The balance is **not** guaranteed to reach zero, and a remainder is normal.
+The drain spends as much as it can, but it can only combine the prices actually on offer — if nothing sums exactly to the balance (the usual case, since prices are coarse), or every remaining skill costs more than what is left, the leftovers stay put.
+Expect the remainder to land below the cheapest affordable skill rather than at exactly 0.

+The **Start Skill List Buy Test** debug test previews this: it runs the real drain code path against the live skill list, logs the skills it *would* buy and the skill points it expects to have left, and taps nothing.

 ### 4.3 Scenario Hooks